Family Illness Leave

 An eligible employee (full-time or part-time) is entitled to up to 52 weeks of leave without pay during a 5-year period to care for the employee's seriously ill child, spouse, or parent.
 Although this leave is without pay, an employee may elect to cover some or all of the period of leave taken under this policy by using vacation, bonus, sick, or voluntary shared leave.
 Leave earned under the Compensatory Time policy may also be used.

-- Office of State Personnel, Family Illness Leave (doc)
+- Office of State Human Resources, Family Illness Leave (doc)

 - Request for Family Illness Leave (pdf)